DawoudTormos/First_React_Project_Practice/README.md

 ### 🎯 Goal
 I'm diving back into React after a year-long hiatus.
 Previously, I covered the basics with small examples, but now I'm aiming for something more substantial.
 This project is a simple, one-page TailwindCSS grid layout where I'll focus on practicing JSX, component creation, props, and hooks.
+It's a simple page of a TailwindCSS grid of cells/cards but built with react and well-organized into react components.

 ### Running development server
 At the root of the project: